specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Web search for Microsoft 365 Copilot and Microsoft Copilot**.

-This feature is a shortcut to create a cloud policy in the Microsoft 365 Apps admin center.
-You don't configure this feature in the Microsoft 365 admin center.
+This scenario is a shortcut to create a cloud policy in the Microsoft 365 Apps admin center.
+You don't configure this scenario in the Microsoft 365 admin center.

 When the `Allow web search in Copilot` policy is enabled, Copilot can reference web content to improve the quality of its responses.